Ngoguey42/courses/ohio/Calculus_One.md

 # Week8: Derivatives in the Real World
 > Derivatives can be used to calculate limits via l'Hôpital's rule.
 Given a real-world equation involving two changing quantities, differentiating yields "related rates."

+### Lesson1: Intro

+### Lesson2: How can derivatives help with limits?
+- L'Hôpital rule
+- Circular reasoning with l'Hôpital rule

+### Lesson3: How can derivatives help me to understand rates of change in the real world?
+### Lesson4: How do derivatives help me understand how two rates of change are related?